 - Regardless of make/model, your truck (especially used) will most likely be equipped with sub-par headlights - Headlight housings are a maintenance item.
-Abrasion and UV exposure cause deterioration. - Plug-and-play LED and HID bulb kits are not legal, and are not safe.
-Optics must match bulb. - Discharge (HID/Xenon) light sources (bulbs) should have a part number beginning with "D" - There are no LED bulbs that are legal, only complete assmblies.
+Abrasion and UV exposure cause deterioration; projector internals deteriorate. - Plug-and-play LED and HID bulb kits are not legal, and are not safe.
+Optics must match bulb. - Discharge (HID/Xenon) light sources (bulbs) should have a part number beginning with "D" - There are no LED headlight bulbs that are legal, only complete assemblies.